terrytangyuan/terrytangyuan.github.com/_posts/2022-01-11-unveil-the-secret-ingredients-of-continuous-delivery-at-enterprise-scale-with-argocd-kubecon-china-2021.markdown

 ![argo-community](../../../../../img/inblog/argo-community.png)

 We got accepted as the CNCF incubator project.
-The project has accumulated than 20 thousand GitHub stars, 600 contributors, also 350 end user companies.
+The project has accumulated more than 20 thousand GitHub stars, 600 contributors, as well as 350 end user companies.
 We are very proud of the current progress and enjoy being part of the open source community.
 We are working actively towards the CNCF graduation.

 ## GitOps Operator